dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 - The import-export ratio is close to 1 (1.177), indicating a near balance between imports and exports.
 This means there is a low import dependency.
 - Alaska's economy is known for its natural resources, particularly oil and fishing, which could lead to significant exports.
 - The absolute values of imports and exports are relatively low, which might also suggest less overall trade dependency.
+- The model's use of categorical features like 'State', 'Fiscal year', and 'Fiscal quarter' alongside the numerical 'Ratio' may not be fully able to capture Alaska's unique economic characteristics, leading to the discrepancy between prediction and actual label
 While the model's prediction doesn't match the actual label, it can be argued that the low absolute trade values and near-balanced ratio justify a low dependency classification.

 ### Record 2